Military Interstate Children's Compact Tennessee State Council (MIC3)

 While the Compact is not exhaustive in its coverage, it does address the key issues encountered by military families: eligibility, enrollment, placement, and graduation.
 In addition, the Compact provides for a detailed governance structure at both the state and national levels with built-in enforcement and compliance mechanisms.

 The goal of the Compact is to replace the widely varying policies affecting transitioning military students.
-The Compact leverages consistency: It uses a comprehensive approach that provides a consistent policy in every school district and in every state that chooses to join.
+The Compact leverages consistency: It uses a comprehensive approach that provides a consistent policy in every school district and every state including Washington D.C.
 The Compact addresses key educational transition issues encountered by military families including enrollment, placement, attendance, eligibility, and graduation.

 Children of active duty members of the uniformed services, National Guard and Reserve on active duty orders, commissioned officers of the National Oceanic and Atmospheric Administration (NOAA) and the United States Public Health Service (USPHS), and members or veterans who are medically discharged or retired for one year are eligible for assistance under the Compact.
 The Compact also covers students of members who perish on active duty for a period of one year following their death.